sdegutis/immaculatalibrary.com/site/data/snippets/2022-04-02-the-various-circumstances-of-our-being-chosen-should-move-us-to-deep-gratitude-and-joy.md

 ---
 published: true
+title: >-
-title: The various circumstances of our being Chosen should move us to deep gratitude and joy
+  The various circumstances of our being Chosen should move us to deep gratitude and joy
 archiveSlug: sinnersguide00luis
 archivePage: '73'
 bookSlug: the-sinners-guide
 tags:
   - Doctrine
   - Exhortation
+sortOrder: 47
 ---

 > Weigh all the circumstances of this election, and you will find that each of them is an extraordinary favor, a new motive to love and serve God.